thiagoesteves/deployex/docs/examples/aws/README.md

  ### 7. Setting Up HTTPS Certificates with Let's Encrypt

 > [!IMPORTANT]
-> Before proceeding, make sure that the DNS is correctly configured to point to the GCP instance.
+> Before proceeding, make sure that the DNS is correctly configured to point to the AWS instance.

  For HTTPS, you can use free certificates from [Let's encrypt](https://letsencrypt.org/getting-started/).
 In this example, we'll use [cert bot for ubuntu](https://certbot.eff.org/instructions?ws=nginx&os=ubuntufocal) to obtain and configure the certificates: